paveu/content-publisher/README.md

   - django 1.9.5
   - configuration for PostgreSQL 9.3 database for production
   - static and media files hosted in AWS S3
-  - session caching with Redis
+  - session caching with Redis for heroku and ElastiCache Redis for AWS EB
   - OAuth2 implemented along with Facebook athentication
   - django Rest Framework and JWT
   - email service via Gmail account